-Note: If you wish to configure both Archiving to an address and Archiving to disk, you need to configure two Archive Rules.
+Note: If you wish to configure both Archiving by Email and Archiving to disk, you need to configure two Archive Rules.
 The archive rule for generating index is separate and requires you to first create rule for achiving inbound messages.
-Also note that Archive Rules are not affected by priority: i.e. all Archive Rules will be acted on (as long as they match any Filter configured).
+Also note that Archive rules are not affected by priority: i.e. all Archive Rules will be acted on (as long as they match any Filter configured).